bianavic/java-exchange-rate/README.md

 ## Exchange Rate Conversion
-Currency Conversion System and Calculation of the Total Price of a Product Based on the Selected Currency
+Currency Conversion System and Calculation of the Total Price of a Product Depending on the Chosen Currency
 - supported currencies: ARS, BRL, EUR, GBP, JPY, USD

 ### external api: get your api-key